-Update and next steps Highlight main developments since last year's survey Planned actions (if any) and expected commencement date The document "Pillar 3 disclosure requirements-consolidated and enhanced framework" has been adopted by the BCRA The following forms/templates are in the process of being though Communication "A" 6451 enforceable as from 31.12.17. implemented: composition of capital, RWA overview, prudential valuation adjustments, G-SIB indicators and interest risk rate in the banking book.
-The expected commencement date is 31.12.18 and 01.01.19.
+Update and next steps Highlight main developments since last year's survey Planned actions (if any) and expected commencement date The document "Pillar 3 disclosure requirements-consolidated and enhanced framework" has been adopted by the BCRA -in the BCRA will continue evaluating Basel Committee Pillar 3 aspects enforceable as from 31.12.18- through Communication "A" 6617. revisions in order to implement the amendments.